Fintech companies are completely changing the way we manage our money.

-The market for prepaid debit cards is shrinking, but they’ve shifted their focus to other personal finance and business products to grow their client base.
+The market for pre-paid debit cards is shrinking, but it has shifted its focus to other personal finance and business products to grow its client base.

 MercadoLibre (NASDAQ: MELI)

-Many people compare them to Amazon, but they have a number of unique features that Amazon doesn’t offer.
+Many people compare it to Amazon, but it has several unique features that Amazon doesn’t offer.

 The company recently released a Mercado Pago mobile app, which small businesses can use to process payments on the go.

 MercadoLibre also has a tool called MercadoShops, which small businesses can use to make sales directly from their websites.

-While it may not be the cheapest company on the market, there’s still huge potential for long term growth to continue.
+While it may not be the cheapest company on the market, there’s still huge potential for long-term growth to continue.